bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Mostly Cloudy
+- Overcast
-- 82% humidity
+- 85% humidity
-- 10 mph wind
+- 11 mph wind
-- 86% cloud cover
+- 90% cloud cover
 - 41 AQI 🟩
 - 0.11 inches of rain in the past 24 hours
 - 2.18 inches of rain expected in the next 48 hours